JannickS1812/X-VLA/evaluation/SoftFold-Agilex/readme.md

 ```

-Additionally, you should to change few lines to modify the urdf5 path to the one in our directory, since we manually solve the IK to avoid some bugs in original Agilex platform
+Additionally, you should to change few lines to modify the urdf path to the one in our directory, since we manually solve the IK to avoid some bugs in original Agilex platform

 1. open `~/X-VLA/evaluation/SoftFold-Agilex/Piper_ros_private-ros-noetic/src/piper/scripts/piper_start_ms_node.py`

-2. change the path in `os.path.join("PATH)` at line 53 to the path of the file `evaluation/SoftFold-Agilex/Piper_ros_private-ros-noetic/src/piper_description/urdf/piper_description.urdf` contained in our repo.
+2. change the path in `os.path.join("PATH")` at line 53 to the path of the file `evaluation/SoftFold-Agilex/Piper_ros_private-ros-noetic/src/piper_description/urdf/piper_description.urdf` contained in our repo.

 ---